quiniouben/vban/README.md

 Invoking vban_receptor without any parameter will give hints on how to use it :

 Usage: vban_receptor [OPTIONS]...

 -i, --ipaddress=IP    : ipaddress to get stream from -p, --port=PORT       : port to listen to
 -s, --streamname=NAME : streamname to play
 -q, --quality=ID      : network quality indicator from 0 (low latency) to 4. default is 1
-    -h, --help            : display this message
+-o, --output=NAME     : Alsa output device name, as given by "aplay -L" output. default is"default" -d, --debug=LEVEL     : Log level, from 0 (FATAL) to 4 (DEBUG). default is 1 (ERROR) -h, --help            : display this message